Curiosity.. brought me closer to photography, it was an old STX 2 Fuji, which driven my desire to observe and use films.

 today I photograph with lens, which bring me closer to the subjects, so I can bring their emotions through the image, beyond geographical and cultural boundaries, with the same respect offered.

-Francesco Berlingerio was born in Brindisi, Italy, in 1980.
-Upon his graduation in Sociology, he progressed his professional career in the UK, in the field of child protection, and since then, he has been working for a significant number of Local Authorities.
-He became interested in photography, when he turned 23, he got carried away, and, to build his knowledge, he immersed himself in the study of analogue photography, darkroom film development.
-His photography projects, are focused on the unrelenting inequality of human conditions.
+Francesco Berlingerio is a photojournalist, born in Brindisi, Italy, in 1980.
+Upon his graduation in Sociology, he progressed his professional development in the UK, in the field of child protection, also continued to work, as a freelance photographer, in the Middle East (Afghanistan) and South East Asia (Myanmar, Cambodia).
+His development as photographer, began with 1 year study of documentary and darkroom film development, subsequently, documentary.
+His projects, are mainly focused on the unrelenting inequality of human conditions.

-Boomer Gallery London, August 202; title of work: Resilience
+Boomer Gallery London, August 2021 (Portrait of Myanmar);

 Pubblications and Features

-Nominee at Vienna International Photo Award, Category: Black and White, August 2021; title of work: Resilience
+Vienna International Photo Award, Category: Black and White, August 2021; ( Portrait of Myanmar)